aloussase/gaya/docs/core.md

 ## `discard` and `perform` <a name="discard-and-perform" />

-`discard` is used to _discard_ the result of an expression, which is mandatory if you are not using it.
+To discard the result of an expression, which is mandatory if you are not using it, you put a '.' at the end, just like semicolons in Rust for example.

 On the other hand, `perform` allows you to _perform_ a single statement in an expression context, returning `unit`.